 “Our wish is for every child to grow up in a family that loves them and can provide them with the appropriate conditions for normal physical and emotional development.
 That is why we have proposed a series of amendments in which the child’s superior interest prevails.
 Following consultations with specialists in the field, I will table a new amendment to the Chamber of Deputies to introduce international adoptions for hard-to-adopt children, starting January 1, 2020.
 Romania must give the children within the system a chance to have a family and a dignified life.” stated independent MP Oana Bîzgan.

-International adoption will target only #HardToPlaceNotHardToLove children in the Romanian care system and will be managed by the National Authority for the Protection of the Rights of the Child and Adoption (ANPDCA), not by the General Directorate of Social Assistance and Child Protection (DGASPC). ”This change will give the #HardToPlaceNotHardToLove children the chance to a real family life.
-Unfortunately, there are many cases when children with Down Syndrome, Tetra-Amelia Syndrome or other disabilities are not adopted by Romanian families.
-Therefore, they spend their childhood in centers for children with severe disabilities, where they lack the care and the love they need, most of the times until they die.”, explains Oana Bîzgan.
+International adoptions will target only hard-to-adopt children and will be managed by the National Authority for the Protection of Children’s Rights and Adoption (ANPDCA) and not by the General Directorates for Social Assistance and Child Protection.
+“Legislative change could give hard-to-adopt children a real chance to a family life where they are cared for and loved, as they deserve.
+Unfortunately, there are many cases where children with Down Syndrome, Tetra-Amelia syndrome (lack of limbs) or other types of disability do not have the chance to be locally adopted.
+Consequently, they are condemned to a childhood spent in centers for severely disabled children, most of the time, until their last day. ” explains Oana Bîzgan.

 Currently, in Romania, international adoptions are only possible in cases where the adopter or one of the spouses of the adoptive family is a relative up to the fourth degree inclusive, if he or she has Romanian citizenship, or if the adopter is the husband of the natural parent and only after trying the national adoption for a year, with no result.